Life expectancy: Sex differences

 In her extensive review of the existing literature, Kalben concluded that the fact that women live longer than men was observed at least as far back as 1750 and that, with relatively equal treatment, modern males in all parts of the world experience greater mortality than females.
 However, Kalben's study was restricted to data in Western Europe alone, where the demographic transition occurred relatively early.
 United Nations statistics from mid-twentieth century onward, show that in all parts of the world, females have a higher life expectancy at age 60 than males.
 Of 72 selected causes of death, only 6 yielded greater female than male age-adjusted death rates in 1998 in the United States.
 Except for birds, males of almost all animal species studied have higher mortality than females.
 Evidence suggests that the sex mortality differential in humans is due to both biological/genetic and environmental/behavioral risk and protective factors.

 One recent suggestion is that mitochondrial mutations which shorten lifespan continue to be expressed in males (but less so in females) because mitochondria are inherited only through the mother.
 By contrast, natural selection weeds out mitochondria that reduce female survival; therefore, such mitochondria are less likely to be passed on to the next generation.
 This thus suggests that females tend to live longer than males.
 The authors claim that this is a partial explanation.

 Another explanation is the unguarded X hypothesis.
 According to this hypothesis, one reason for why the average lifespan of males is shorter than females––by 18% on average, according to the study––is that they have a Y chromosome which cannot protect an individual from harmful genes expressed on the X chromosome, while a duplicate X chromosome, as present in female organisms, can ensure harmful genes are not expressed.
+However, the contribution of the unguarded X hypothesis to observed sex differences in lifespan has been questioned.

 In developed countries, starting around 1880, death rates decreased faster among women, leading to differences in mortality rates between males and females.
 Before 1880, death rates were the same.
 In people born after 1900, the death rate of 50- to 70-year-old men was double that of women of the same age.
 Men may be more vulnerable to cardiovascular disease, but this susceptibility was evident only after deaths from other causes, such as infections, started to decline.
 Most of the difference in life expectancy between the sexes is accounted for by differences in the rate of death by cardiovascular diseases among persons aged 50–70.